 In LDAP, object instances (entries) are arranged in a hierarchical structure called the Directory Information Tree (DIT).
 An LDAP entry consists of set of attributes taken from the object classes associated with the object.
-An LDAP entry MUST be composed of at least one structural objectclass and MAY use several auxiliary object classes.
+An LDAP entry MUST be composed of at least one structural object class and MAY use several auxiliary object classes.
 Each entry MUST have a unique Distinguished Name (DN) constructed from an ordered series of Relative Distinguished Names (RDNs), each of which consists of an attribute name and its value taken from a structural object class.
 The RDNs are required to be unique only to the extent that the full DN of every object needs to be unique.
 The DNs through their hierarchically ordered RDNs define the tree structure.

-In the GLUE2 rendering approach the GLUE2 entries are built from objectclasses that are grouped into the same entry only if there is an inheritance relationship in the model.
+In the GLUE2 rendering approach the GLUE2 entries are built from object classes that are grouped into the same entry only if there is an inheritance relationship in the model.
 This results in an LDAP tree of GLUE2 entries where each non-related model entities have their own separate node.
-As for the DN it is natural to use the unique ID of the model entity to form the RDN.In case of entries with multiple objectclasses, the ID of the objectclass derived immediately from the abstract objectclass GLUE2Entity is used.
+As for the DN it is natural to use the unique ID of the model entity to form the RDN.
+In case of entries with multiple object classes, the ID of the object class derived immediately from the abstract object class GLUE2Entity is used.

-For example, GLUE2ComputingEndpoint entry consists of attributes of the objectclassses GLUE2Entity,GLUE2Endpoint and GLUE2ComputingEndpoint.
+For example, GLUE2ComputingEndpoint entry consists of attributes of the object classes GLUE2Entity, GLUE2Endpoint, and GLUE2ComputingEndpoint.
 Following the example the unrelated model entities ComputingEndpoint and ComputingManager rendered as GLUE2ComputingEndpoint and GLUE2ComputingManager, are separate nodes in the tree.
 The RDNs of GLUE2ComputingEndpoint and GLUE2ComputingManager are GLUE2EndpointID=X and GLUE2ManagerID=Y.

-It was also decided to define an additional auxiliary Object Class not derived from the model to facilitate grouping of same type of entries under a single node in the tree.
+It was also decided to define an additional structural object class not derived from the model to facilitate grouping of same type of entries under a single node in the tree.
 This grouping node SHOULD have a GLUE2Group object class with a single attribute GLUE2GroupID.
 The attribute specifies the entity class of the entries to be grouped.
+Please note that this attribute is NOT a GLUE2 ID as defined in GFD.147 (i.e. does not have to be universally unique and not a URI) but is rather a Local ID, meant to identify the grouping, and follows the restrictions of LocalID\t as in GFD.147.
 A GLUE2Group grouping entry MAY be inserted at any point in the DIT.
 The grouping facilitates queries by restricting the query to the subtree below the GLUE2Group entry and also improves visual presentation (e.g. avoiding very long object lists in an LDAP browser).
 Implementations MAY define circumstances in which Groups will always be used, and MAY also define how the GroupIDs are constructed.
-However it should be emphasized that Groups are specific to an LDAP implementation and there will in general be no corresponding entity in other representations.
+However it should be emphasized that Groups are specific to an LDAP implementation.

-As a concrete example, ComputingActivity objects represent jobs in a computing system, and hence may have a very large multiplicity.
+For example, ComputingActivity objects represent jobs in a computing system, and hence may have a very large multiplicity.
 It may therefore be useful to introduce a GLUE2Group entry with attribute GLUE2GroupID=ComputingActivities as their parent in the tree to allow them to be manipulated and displayed as a unit.

-When deciding the DIT for the GLUE2 rendering following considerations were taken: it may be convenient for LDAP implementations to use a variable DIT, and for the tree to be restructured as information is aggregated for different purposes.
-The conceptual model ensures that any entity can be uniquely referenced by its unique ID, and the rendering choices for the associations of the model via GLUE2ForeignKey described earlier allows all entity relations to be followed directly.
+When deciding the DIT for the GLUE2 rendering the following considerations were taken: it may be convenient for different LDAP implementations to use a different DIT, and for the tree to be restructured as information is aggregated for different purposes.
+The GLUE 2 abstract information model ensures that any entity can be uniquely referenced by its unique ID, and the rendering choices for the associations of the model via GLUE2ForeignKey described earlier allows all entity relations to be followed directly.
 This means DNs are not needed to identify entries or to express associations.